knowm/XDropWizard/README.md

 ### XChartResource.java

 This example XChartResource class creates an XChart `QuickChart` and sends the image as a byte[] using `XChart`'s `BitmapEncoder` class.
-Don't forget to add this resource in `Service` class!
+Don't forget to add this resource in the `Service` class!

     @Path("xchart")
     public class XChartResource {